Hecate946/Neutra/README.md

 clearprefix: Clear all custom prefixes.

-disable: Disable a command.

-disableall: Disable all commands.

-disabledreact: React on disabled commands.

-enable: Enable a command.

-enableall: Enable all commands

-ignore: Disallow users from using the bot.

-isdisabled: Show the status of a command.

 kickinactive: Kick all inactive server members

 leave: Have the bot leave the server.

-listdisabled: List disabled commands.

 massascify: Mass nickname users with odd names.